alesk/cv/GALLERY.md

 Repository url: [https://bitbucket.org/akotnik/diederdas3](https://bitbucket.org/akotnik/diederdas3)

-This is a private repository, so please, if ypou want to access it, create account at [bitbucket.org](http:/www.bitbucket.org) and send me your email so I can issue Repository invitation for you.
+This is a private repository, so please, create account at [bitbucket.org](http:/www.bitbucket.org) and send me your email so I can grant you access.

 ## Nonsense